Ne-Se-Chete/AppolicaInternSmartFoosball/README.md

 # Future Improvements
 - Enhanced Accuracy: Further fine-tuning of the phototransistor and laser setup to ensure 100% accurate goal detection.
 - Additional Features: Integration of player identification for personalized statistics and tracking.
+- Discord / Slack bot for even more fun!

 # Development
 How we worked: